LongPN-BE/MVC2TEST1/README.md

 ## Some think in this repo:

-* Java OOP, Java Script, HTML, CSS.
+* Java OOP, HTML, CSS, JSTL.
 * Servlet, Filter,..
 * URLRewriting, HttpSession, SiteMapProperty,..